 - Cardio lowers your blood sugar levels if you have diabetes.
 Keeping your blood sugar within the target range can help you avoid long-term complications of diabetes, such as kidney failure or heart disease.

 - Cardio helps with weight management.
 Cardio alone will not support weight management.
-Cardio, combined with a healthy diet and appropriate strength training, will help you lose weight or maintain a healthy weight.
+Subsequently, cardio combined with a healthy diet and appropriate strength training will help you lose weight or maintain a healthy weight.

 Other Health Benefits of Cardio:

 - Cardio improves stamina and reduces fatigue.
 Aerobic exercise should make you tired in the near term, i.e., during training and your recovery.
 But over the long run, you will have increased stamina and reduced fatigue.